strapi/design-system/README.md

 $ git reset --hard
 ```

-## Linking the design-system in your application
+## Linking the design system

-If you want to analyze the admin bundle and the impact each library has on the overall application, you can link this repo to your copy of [@strapi/strapi](https://github.com/strapi/strapi).
+### Application or Plugin

 First, run `yarn build` in `strapi-design-system/packages/strapi-design-system` to generate the bundle.

-In your copy of Strapi, you can link the design system using either a [relative path](#relative-path) or [yarn link](#yarn-link).
+You can link the design system using either a [relative path](#relative-path) or [yarn link](#yarn-link).

+### Strapi monorepo

+To link the design system to the Strapi monorepo follow the steps outlined in the [contributor documentation](https://contributor.strapi.io/)

 ### Relative path

-Replace the version number in both `strapi/packages/core/admin/package.json` and `strapi/packages/core/helper-plugin/package.json` with the relative path to your copy of the design system:
+Replace the version number with the relative path to your copy of the design system:

 ```
 "@strapi/design-system": "link:../../../../strapi-design-system/packages/strapi-design-system"